 How we share your information

-- The AQA group of companies (AQA Education, Doublestruck, DRS Data Services and Oxford International AQA Examinations)
+- The AQA group of companies (AQA Education, AlphaPlus Consultancy, Doublestruck, AQA Milton Keynes and Oxford International AQA Examinations).

-- Government agencies, their partners and other third parties such as Ofqual, DfE, HMRC, UCAS, Student Loan Company, Magistrates Courts, centres/schools/academies
+- Government agencies, their partners and other third parties such as Ofqual, DfE, HMRC, Companies House, The Charity Commission, UCAS, Student Loan Company, Magistrates Courts, Centres/Schools/Academies, Employment Tribunals and Local Authorities.

 - If you’ve given consent for us to share your data with a third party event, we may pass your data onto that third party.